Everything You Need to Do on Your Next Trip to Minneapolis

 If you’re in the mood for something more laid-back, the Uptown Art Fair, held at the beginning of August, has emerged as one of Minneapolis’ largest organized outdoor events.
 Along Hennepin Avenue, food vendors, art booths, and several beer gardens set up shop, allowing attendees to browse jewelry, ceramic art, paintings, and photography at their leisure.

 In town for July 4th?
 Get to the center of the action in downtown Minneapolis, host to one of the nation’s largest fireworks displays.
-Each summer, 250,000 spectators show up along the Mississippi waterfront to enjoy the stunning fireworks (which feature a choreographed dance performance), plus food trucks, and delightful views of the historic Stone Arch Bridge; for another scenic viewing spot, head to Lake Calhoun for BBQ and kayaking.
+Each summer, 250,000 spectators show up along the Mississippi waterfront to enjoy the stunning fireworks (which feature a choreographed dance performance), plus food trucks, and delightful views of the historic Stone Arch Bridge; for another scenic viewing spot, head to Bde Maka Ska for BBQ and kayaking.

 Shopping around Minneapolis